 CONTENT MARKETING PREFERENCES Polished, video, early technology adopters.
 Authentic, immersive, digital natives.
 CHANNEL CONSUMPTION A mobile first approach.
-80% of internet time is on mobile device Facebook is the dominant social platform for membership.
-MOTIVATIONS Gen Z are most likely to use soc Social networks are the top produc ···
+80% of internet time is on mobile devices.
+Facebook is the dominant social platform for membership.
+MOTIVATIONS Gen Z are most likely to use social media to fill up spare time.
+Social networks are the top product research channel among Gen Z. Evaluating Obias